-- For September 2020, the current rate is applied to full-time preschool spaces utilized; - For October and November 2020, the increased rate is applied to full-time preschool spaces utilized; - For December 2020 and January 2021, the increased rate is applied to full-time preschool spaces allocated; and - amounts provided in the quarterly payments through FY 21.
+- b.
+For September 2020, the original FY21 rate is applied to full-time preschool spaces utilized; - c.
+For October and November 2020, the increased rate is applied to full-time preschool spaces utilized; - d.
+For December 2020 and January 2021, the increased rate is applied to full-time preschool spaces allocated; and - e.
+For 3rd Quarter and beyond, be reflected in the amounts provided in the quarterly payments throughout SFY 21.